 - All contractual terms of the financial instrument over the expected life of the financial instrument.
-However, in rare cases when the expected life of the financial instrument cannot be estimated reliably, then the entity is required to use the remaining contractual term of the financial instrument. - Cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.
+However, in rare cases when the expected life of the financial instrument cannot be estimated reliably, then the entity is required to use the remaining s) Impairment of financial assets (cont'd)

+contractual term of the financial instrument.

+- Cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.